NoahLE/collaboration-tool/README.md

 3. Run migrations with `python manage.py migrate`
 4. Run project with `python manage.py runserver`

+## Running the project

+All you need to do is run `python manage.py runserver`

 ## Pages

 | Page                   | URL                  | Balsamiq Name                                | Description                        |